Our mobile future – Revolutionizing vehicle software architecture

 The answers are: priorities, performance, security and flexibility.

-Priorities Using AUTOSAR helps provide priorities.
+Using AUTOSAR helps provide priorities.
 For instance, changing from automatic to manual mode sets priorities on interactions.
 First, the car asks the driver if they want to take control.
 If the driver doesn’t respond, the car slows down automatically, examines its surroundings and asks itself, “Is it safe to brake now?”
-This information flow is very complex, where the car must predict future actions
+This information flow is very complex, where the car must predict future actions by analyzing the environment and the human passenger (via motion or eye tracking sensors), resulting in an action that adheres to safety regulations.

 Luxoft’s exceptional staff supports AUTOSAR standards